singhvedant/1000-hrs-of-code/readme.md

 - Git checkout : change a branch if used -b then can create a new branch and change at the same time
 - (-M) flag can be used to change the master branch
 - init->-M main->checkout->do_Changes->add->commit->push-to-branch->checkout main->merge->push-to-main

+## DAY 4
+1. Git
+- git Rebase for solving conflicts
+-

+2. Make a code for measuring the lengths of 2D-line segments by taking inputs of cartesian points